Tuesday, October 23, 2012

 Watts was born into a middle class family in 1915, was schooled at Canterbury and as a teenager became a member of the London Buddhist Lodge associated with Christmas Humphreys.
 He then moved to America with his first wife shortly before the Second World War.
 Having engaged in Zen training in New York and received a master's degree in theology he became an Episcopal priest before moving to California in 1951.

-Interpreting and popularising Eastern philosophy for Western audiences, Watts became a hugely influential lecturer and author.
+Interpreting and popularising Eastern philosophy for Western audiences, Alan Watts became a hugely influential lecturer and author.
 His most famous works alongside Cloud Hidden are The Way of Zen (1957), This Is It (1960) and The Book - Against The Taboo of Knowing Who You Are (1966) while his broadcasts for Pacifica Radio station KPFA in Berkley ran for two decades.

 Watts had experimented with mescaline and LSD and once famously commented on the perils of psychedelic drug use that "When you get the message, hang up the phone".